Auricchio

-Auricchio is an Italian cheese-making company, based in Cremona.
+Auricchio is an Italian cheese-making company, based in Cremona, Italy.

 History

-Founded in 1877 at San Giuseppe Vesuviano in the province of Naples, Gennaro Auricchio was the creator of a special rennet to produce provolone.
+The company was founded in 1877 at San Giuseppe Vesuviano in the province of Naples.
+Gennaro Auricchio was the creator of a special rennet to produce provolone.

 By the 1880s it was exporting cheese to the United States, for stocking in Little Italy's shops.
-This growth created need for new facilities, with a dairy added in Cremona before 1900.
+This growth created the need for new facilities, with a dairy added in Cremona before 1900.

+Over time, the company acquired other brands and companies to expand its product line beyond its original focus on provolone cheese.
+As of 2016, they produced approximately 50% of all provolone sold in Italy.
+The Italian Ministry of Economic Development released a 95-cent stamp in 2017 in honor of the 140th anniversary of the company.

 Modern production

 Today, Auricchio also has plants in: